LBHackney-IT/API-Playbook/docs/pipeline_implementation.md

 [Template repository for the data pipeline code implementation](https://github.com/LBHackney-IT/s3-to-postgres-data-pipeline)

- 1. Create a repository for your pipeline by using the above template
+ 1. Create a repository for your pipeline by using the above template.
- 2. Update the code by replacing the names of the existing pipeline to the name of your project’s pipeline
+ 2. Update the code by replacing the names of the existing pipeline to the name of your project’s pipeline.
- 3. Ensure you populate the specified environment variables in the README file of the repository
+ 3. Ensure you populate the specified environment variables in the README file of the repository.
  4. Deploy using serverless - this will deploy the Lambda and it will set up an existing S3 bucket with the event it needs to listen for.

 ** Notes **